morristech/movies24/README.md

-# movies24
+# Movies24
 Discover Movies and TV Shows
+Showcase application for interviews